3DJ/3DJ_Test/README.md

 <b>DEPENDENCIES</b>

-*Tested on OpenFrameworks v 0073 on mac osx 10.8.
-Should work on every platform... ofxOpenNI version 2.0 (Gameoverhack verion)
+* Tested on OpenFrameworks v 0073 on mac osx 10.8.
+Should work on every platform...

+* ofxOpenNI version 2.0 (Gameoverhack verion)

+<b>CAVEAT</b>
 * Be sure to copy the the openni directory from the examples that come with it and place it into bin/data/ if you are on a mac...

 <b>LICENSE</b>